 Dr. Scott will always strive to help patients maintain healthy teeth throughout their lives with any method necessary.
 However, circumstances can arise where extraction is the best option for preserving your continuing safety, health, and wellbeing.
 For instance, one or more third molars (wisdom teeth) could become impacted in a harmful manner, or a traumatic facial injury could render certain teeth unsalvageable.
 Rest assured that our team will address your condition with a primary focus on compassion and comfort.

 Far too often, patients avoid important dental care because they feel overwhelmed by all the problems that need addressing.
 Here in West Monroe, Dr. Scott has a true talent for complex cases, and there’s nothing he enjoys more than helping a patient recover a strong and confident smile after years of struggle.
 He will work together with you to develop a personalized full mouth reconstruction plan that addresses all of your current needs in a streamlined and successful fashion.

-While our office does refer to oral surgeons at times to ensure that our patients receive the best care possible, we are also proud to offer several of these specialty services right here in-office thanks to Dr. Scott’s postgraduate training.
+While our dental office does refer to oral surgeons at times to ensure that our patients receive the best care possible, we are also proud to offer several of these specialty services right here in-office thanks to Dr. Scott’s postgraduate training.
 This approach allows you to receive more of the care you need here in one convenient location that you’re already familiar with.
 Options like extractions, biopsies, gingivectomies (gum lifts), soft tissue grafts, crown lengthening, and more are available.

 When dental damage is too significant for a filling but not quite extensive enough to require a dental crown, a custom-made inlay or onlay could be the ideal “go-between.”
 These restorations are designed to fit within or around the cusps (raised “bumps” of your natural teeth), repairing structure in a lifelike, conservative, and lasting manner.